ldez/traefik-certs-cleaner/readme.md

 ## Description

-traefik-certs-cleaner is a simple helper to clean acme.json file.
+traefik-certs-cleaner is a simple helper to clean the Traefik `acme.json` file by removing certificates.

-It creates a new acme.json file (`acme-new.json` by default) without the certificates that you want to remove.
+It creates a new `acme.json` file (`acme-new.json` by default) without the certificates that you want to remove.
 After the cleaning, you should replace the content of the original `acme.json` by the content of the new file.
 Then you have to restart your Traefik instance.